 Bubbles Throughout History

 To explain price bubbles in more depth, consider bubbles in the price of other assets throughout history.
 For example, there was the Dutch tulip bulb mania during the 1630s, the shares of the South Sea Company in Great Britain in 1720, railroad stocks in the United States in the 1840s, the U.S. stock market run-up in the Roaring Twenties, and Japanese stocks and real estate in the 1980s.

 More recently, the U.S. experienced bubbles in technology stocks in 2000 and 2001 and in real estate in the mid-2000s.
-Each of these bubbles ended with a crash in the price of each asset question, and—for larger bubbles such as those in Japan in the 80s and in the United States in the past decade—a protracted period of economic weakness.
+Each of these bubbles ended with a crash in the price of each asset question, and—for larger bubbles such as those in Japan in the 80s and in the United States in the past decades—a protracted period of economic weakness.

 Many people in the financial media mainstream have plenty of incentive to scream “Bubble!” and enjoy the media coverage that follows.
 But it's a good idea to question what you hear, and the financial news about the existence of a bond bubble in 2018 is a good example.

-Two months later, in May 2018, the bond prices that were deemed a "bubble" were still intact, at least with regard to the corporate bonds that were the main focal point of this talk.
+Two months later, in May 2018, the bond prices that were deemed a "bubble" were still intact, at least with regard to the corporate bonds that were the main focal point of all the talk.
 But the particular price level for corporate bonds that was being called a bond bubble had been intact and hanging in there since 1981.
 Meanwhile, the risk-free 10-year Treasury bond had increased by 172 basis points since July 2016.